-The use of non-disclosure and non-compete agreements is so prevalent online that it is now considered standard operating procedure to demand them in both the business-to-business and business-to-employee environment.
-While the enforcement of non-disclosure agreements is well established, many business owners and companies mistakenly rely on non-compete agreements that are both useless and invite lawsuits.
+The use of non-disclosure and non-compete agreements is so prevalent online that it is now considered a standard operating procedure to demand them in both the business-to-business and business-to-employee environment.
+While California courts will enforce non-disclosure agreements, many business owners and companies mistakenly rely on non-compete agreements that are both useless and invite lawsuits.
+Let’s look at why you shouldn’t use non-compete agreements in California in most cases.

 Enforceable in California?